4 Machine learning pipeline

 for(j in 1:cv) {

-train_inner = data_obs[inner_split != j, ]
+train_inner = data_obs[!inner_split, ]

-test_inner = data_obs[inner_split == j, ]
+test_inner = data_obs[inner_split, ]

-model = randomForest(survived~.,data = train_inner,
+model = randomForest(interaction~.,data = train_inner,

-nodesize = hyper_minnodesize[k],
+nodesize = hyper_minnodesize[k])

 predictions = predict(model, test_inner, type="prob")[,2]

-auc_inner[j]= Metrics::auc(test_inner$survived, predictions)
+auc_inner[j]= Metrics::auc(test_inner$interaction, predictions)

 }